differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 **Private fine-tuning with SimCLR features:**
 The authors of [[4](https://arxiv.org/abs/2011.11660)] fine-tuned a linear model on top of the embedding vectors produced by SimCLRv2 from the CIFAR-10 dataset.
 Under a privacy budget of \\\(\epsilon=2\\\), these models reached an average test accuracy of 92.7%.
-This number can be further improved to ~94% with the use of larger and wider pre-trained models in the SimCLRv2 family.
+This number can be further improved to ~94% with the use of larger and wider pre-trained models in the SimCLRv2 family.[^4]
-These test accuracies are very close to some standard non-private results attained by an off-the-shelf ResNet [[6](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html)].
+These test accuracies are very close to some standard non-private results attained by an off-the-shelf ResNet architecture [[6](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html)].

 **Privately fine-tuning BERT variants and GPT-2:**
 The authors of [[11](https://arxiv.org/abs/2110.05679), [12](https://arxiv.org/abs/2110.06500), [16](http://proceedings.mlr.press/v139/yu21f.html)] showed that with appropriate hyper-parameters, fine-tuning BERT variants and GPT-2 with DP-optimization results in high-performing private models for text classification and language generation — even on datasets of modest sizes and under modest privacy budgets.
 Notably, some of these models attain a task performance close to non-private models from previous years in the literature.
-These results also exceed many non-private learning results from the pre-BERT and pre-GPT years.[^4]
+These results also exceed many non-private learning results from the pre-BERT and pre-GPT years.[^5]

 More interestingly, the authors showed that the larger (and thus better) the pre-trained model, the better the private fine-tuning performance gets.
 This empirical observation in private fine-tuning of large Transformers is qualitatively different from what’s implied by the usual minimax optimal rates derived for vanilla private learning with convex loss functions under approximate differential privacy [[14](https://ieeexplore.ieee.org/abstract/document/6979031), [15](https://proceedings.neurips.cc/paper/2019/hash/3bd8fdb090f1f5eb66a00c84dbc5ad51-Abstract.html)].
-This discrepancy between experimental results for training large models and the theory for learning with convex losses suggests there is more to be understood.
+This discrepancy between experimental results for training large models and the theory for learning with convex losses suggests there is more to be understood.[^6]

-Overall, for both vision and language tasks, private learning performance has consistently improved with the improvement in the quality of pre-training, where the latter is measured by the non-private fine-tuning performance.[^5]
+Overall, for both vision and language tasks, private learning performance has consistently improved with the improvement in the quality of pre-training, where the latter is measured by the non-private fine-tuning performance.[^7]

 <p float="left">
   <img src="../images/figure1_classification.png" width="48%" />